Deep Reinforcement Learning-Based Cooperative Rate Splitting for Satellite-to-Underground Communication Networks: Introduction

 To address these research challenges, in this work, we extend the cooperative rate-splitting (CRS) strategy proposed in~\cite{CRSTWC} to the satellite-to-underground networks, where an aboveground relay (AR) with better channel conditions forwards the decoded common stream from the LEO satellite to the weaker UDs, thereby enhancing the UDs’ ability to decode the common stream under harsh underground environments.
 Based on the proposed model, we investigate the joint optimization of power allocation, message splitting, and time-slot scheduling to maximize the minimum achievable rate among UDs.
 Existing studies in CRS typically assume perfect channel state information (CSI) or CSI distribution at the transmitter, this assumption, however, becomes impractical in our scenario due to three key challenges: (1) the highly dynamic nature of underground channels caused by time-varying soil properties, (2) significant propagation delays inherent in satellite links, and (3) fast-fading conditions in the air-soil interface.

 These unique characteristics necessitate a novel resource allocation framework that can operate effectively under uncertain channel conditions.
 Recently, deep reinforcement learning (DRL) has emerged as a powerful paradigm for intelligent decision-making in RSMA~\cite{PPOSDWCL, GreedyTcom} and RSMA-based satellite–terrestrial networks~\cite{PPOLEOWCL}, without requiring prior channel information.
-Motivated by this, we employ a highly effective DRL algorithm, namely proximal policy optimization (PPO), to achieve intelligent coordination among power control, message splitting, and time-slot allocation.
-This joint design aims to balance resource efficiency and fairness while efficiently maximizing the worst-case rate among UDs under dynamic and uncertain channel conditions.
-To the best of our knowledge, no studies have explored the effectiveness of DRL in CRS strategies, let alone in our considered CRS-aided satellite-to-underground communication systems~\footnote{The lack of research in this area mainly stems from the reliance of existing CRS studies on traditional optimization frameworks and the limited prior works on satellite-to-underground downlink communications.}.
+Nevertheless, existing DRL-based RSMA studies do not consider CRS, whereas prior CRS works typically rely on conventional optimization frameworks under ideal CSI assumptions~\cite{CRSTcom, CRS2025}.
+Motivated by this gap, we employ a highly effective DRL algorithm, namely proximal policy optimization (PPO), to enable coordinated decision-making over power control, message splitting, and time-slot allocation.
+This joint design balances resource efficiency and fairness while maximizing the worst-case rate among UDs under dynamic and uncertain channel conditions.
+To the best of our knowledge, this is the first work to investigate the effectiveness of DRL for CRS-aided satellite-to-underground downlink communications.
 Through extensive simulation results, we reveal the superiority of our proposed PPO-based CRS approach over three well-established benchmarks in realistic underground pipeline monitoring scenarios.